anant00729/litefarm-performance-testing-app-gatling/README.md

 - After installation, got to the src/scala/simulations/engine file.
 - Right click engine file and select "Run engine".
 - This will run the files under simulation folder and will generate a performance test report.
-- Go to target/gatling/<test-report>/index.html and open the same file in the brower
+- Go to target/gatling/<test-report>/index.html and open the performace test report file in the brower.

 You would find a report that will look like this: